Fraan-Lab/SQL-Porfolio/Netflix prices/README.md

-# Proyect 1: Netflix prices
+# Project 1: Netflix prices

 <p> [ENG] The dataset downloaded from Kaggle.com contains 1 csv file and contains the prices of different Netflix plans in different countries in their local currency.
 It has 243 records and 12 fields. </p>